HeatSmart Alliance logo

 Municipal Light Plant (MLP) Customers

 To qualify for Mass Save rebates, your electricity or natural gas must be supplied by an investor-owned utility.
-If you do not heat with natural gas and live in a town served by a municipal lighting plant (MLP), you should visit your MLP’s website or contact them to learn about rebates they may offer.
+If you live in a town served by a municipal lighting plant (MLP) and do not heat with natural gas, you should visit your MLP’s website or contact them to learn about rebates they may offer.
 Some MLPs provide incentives that are comparable to MassSave rebates.
 To find the MLP in your area, see the Massachusetts Clean Energy Center’s map of Massachusetts Electricity Providers by Municipality

 MA Sales Tax Exemption